jsfenfen/990-xml-reader/README.md

 - To see if it's installed, run `$ pip freeze`; if you see a line line 'irsx==0.0.1' it is installed.

-### About the data

-The IRS releases one xml file per 990 filing, which is identified by a unique object id.
-Irsx uses that unique id as well, so we need to know it to extract data.
-To find the object\_id, look at the annual index files from the IRS (also have a look at irsx_index, a helper command described below).

-The files are available at: [https://s3.amazonaws.com/irs-form-990/index_2017.csv](https://s3.amazonaws.com/irs-form-990/index_2017.csv).
-Other years, from 2011 forward, are available at similar URLs, just replace '2017' with the year you want [Note that the year is the year the return was received by the IRS].
-Some years have >300,000 filings in them, so the index files might not open in older versions of excel.

-You can use command line tools, like [csvkit](https://csvkit.readthedocs.io/en/1.0.2/), to search through the file pretty quickly to find the id you want.
-These are the headers:

-	$ head -n 1 index_2016.csv
-	RETURN_ID,FILING_TYPE,EIN,TAX_PERIOD,SUB_DATE,TAXPAYER_NAME,RETURN_TYPE,DLN,OBJECT_ID

-Using csvcut we can just spit out the EIN, TAX\_PERIOD, TAXPAYER\_NAME and the OBJECT\_ID we need by identifying the column numbers

-		$ csvcut -c 3,4,6,9 index_2016.csv | head -n 3
-	EIN,TAX_PERIOD,TAXPAYER_NAME,OBJECT_ID
-	742661023,201412,HARRIET AND HARMON KELLEY FOUNDATION FOR THE ARTS,201543159349100344 562629114,201412,BROWN COMMUNITY DEVELOPMENT CORPORATION,201543109349200219

-I'm looking for filings from "Sutter Health" (though note I use all caps to search).

-		$ csvcut -c 3,4,6,9 index_2016.csv | grep 'SUTTER HEALTH'
-	941156621,201412,SUTTER HEALTH SACRAMENTO SIERRA REGION,201533089349301428
-	990298651,201412,SUTTER HEALTH PACIFIC,201523039349301087
-	942788907,201412,SUTTER HEALTH,201543089349301429

-Let's use Sutter Health Sacramento Sierra Region's 12/2014 filing, which has an object id number of 201533089349301428 [ and an EIN of 941156621].
-You can find the relevant filing via nonprofit explorer [here](https://projects.propublica.org/nonprofits/organizations/941156621).

 ## irsx -- command line
 Installing the library will also install the irsx command line tool, which uses the IRS' object_ids to reference a particular filing.
 This will just spit out a json representation of the entire filing.
 See more about the data format that's returned below.